Sergio Mantegazza

-Sergio Mantegazza (born 1927) is a Swiss-Italian billionaire businessman, chairman and owner of Globus, a multinational travel company.
-According to Forbes, Mantegazza is the 16th richest person in Switzerland, with an estimated net worth of US $2.5 billion as of April 2019.
+Sergio Mantegazza (31 October 1927 – 13 February 2024) was a Swiss-Italian billionaire businessman, chairman and owner of Globus, a multinational travel company.
+According to Forbes, Mantegazza was the 16th richest person in Switzerland, with an estimated net worth of US$2.7 billion as of February 2024.

 Early life

 Sergio Mantegazza was born in Lugano, Switzerland, to Antonio and Angelina Mantegazza in 1927.
-He has a brother, Geo Mantegazza.
-He was educated at Istituto Elvetico. and Gademann Business School.
+He had a brother, Geo Mantegazza.
+He was educated at Istituto Elvetico and Gademann Business School.